Summer Reading Program at the Williamsburg Library!

 Sign up and start reading.
 Come to the library each week to get coupons or instant WIN tickets!

-Enrollment for Summer Reading 2018 starts June 11 and title-sharing begins June 18.
-Sign up here!
+Enrollment for Summer Reading 2019 starts June 10 and title-sharing begins June 17.

 - All children, from birth to those entering grade 12 who live in Williamsburg, James City, or York counties.
 Children who are ineligible to enroll in the reading program are invited to enjoy all of our other summer programs.